hms-dbmi/pic-sure-all-in-one/cli/README.md

 in the activity screen.
 On success, press enter to land in the dashboard.

 On a configured checkout the menu offers the day-2 operations instead:
-Dashboard, Update, Load your data…, Preflight check, Reconfigure, and a Developer options submenu.
+Dashboard, Update, Load your data…, Reconfigure, and a Developer options submenu (Preflight check moves there once the stack is configured — it matters most before and during the first install).

 Everything in the TUI is also a plain CLI command (see [CLI reference](#cli-reference)); the TUI is presentation, not capability.